So what's Jelly?

 – come for a half hour or come for the whole session – drop in, drop

 out.
-This being the ‘cowork’ bit, bring a device or a book.
+This being the ‘cowork’ bit, bring a laptop, tablet or whatever device works for you!

 - 4pm – 5pm (ish)